Ira Hobart Evans: Personal life

-Ira Evans was married twice.
-In July 1871 he married Francese A. Hurlbut of Upper Alton, Illinois, with whom he had three sons, Wilber Leslie Evans, Hobart Yale Evans, and Francis Hurlbut Evans.
-After their 1917 divorce, in 1920 he married Jessie M. Stewart.
+In July 1871, he married Francese A. Hurlbut of Upper Alton, Illinois, with whom he had three sons, Wilber Leslie Evans, Hobart Yale Evans, and Francis Hurlbut Evans.
+He and Francine divorced in 1917, and he married Jessie M. Stewart in 1920.

-He was the cousin of Texas businessman Timothy Dwight Hobart.
+He and Texas businessman Timothy Dwight Hobart were cousins.

 The Ira Hobart Evans Papers are part of the University of Tulsa's McFarlin Library.

 Retirement and death

 Evans retired to San Diego, California, in 1921 and died there on April 19, 1922.
 He was buried in Berlin Corners Cemetery, Berlin, Vermont.